-3/15 hybrid - Chaminade High School
+3/15 composite - Chaminade High School

 The story of the Chaminade organ begins in 1978 when Bob Atkins' son entered Chaminade as a freshman.
 Bob noted that the school's Darby Auditorium had no organ, and he came up with the idea that it would be the perfect venue for a theatre pipe organ.